mathigon/textbooks/content/triangles-and-trigonometry/content.md

 ---
 > id: applications-3

-Many results from this chapter will be useful when studying bigger polygons like quadrilaterals or pentagons – which we will do in the next chapter.
+Many results from this course will be useful when studying bigger polygons like quadrilaterals or pentagons in the future.

     // ### Euler Line